nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 }
 ```

-You will need to provide these values in the `opentracing-tracer-config` field of the NGINX Plus Ingress Controller ConfigMap.
+You will need to provide these values in the `opentracing-tracer-config` field of the NGINX Ingress Controller ConfigMap.

 Below is an example of the config for Jaeger: